 2. Chinese New Year

 The most important Chinese festival in Malaysia is a grand cultural celebration that lasts 15 days starting from the first day of the Chinese lunar calendar and ending with the Lantern Festival.
-Chinese New Year is celebrated through out the country.
+Chinese New Year is celebrated throughout the country.
 The festivities kick off with the reunion dinner on New Year’s Eve and paying a visit to the temple to seek blessings from the God of Prosperity.
 It also involves interesting traditions like handing out the ‘ang pow’ to children and giving away mandarin oranges for prosperity.
-Remember to dress up in red, the color of prosperity when you head out to attend the grand Open Houses spectacular lion & dragon dance performances.
-There are some majestic places to visit in Malaysia during Chinese New Year, that would allow you to relish this festival to the fullest, so make sure to check them out as well.
-It is one of the upcoming festivals in Malaysia that you should not forget to attend if you are around.
+Remember to dress up in red, the colour of prosperity when you head out to attend the grand Open House spectacular lion & dragon dance performances.
+There are some majestic places to visit in this festive season in Malaysia, that would allow you to relish this festival to the fullest, so make sure to check them out as well.

 Where: Across the country, especially Kuala Lumpur.